chens28/NYC_Trees/README.md

 - For the 10 species that have the most data points, can we predict the health status of a tree based on the features included in this dataset?
 Is one feature more important/more useful in predicting the health status for one species than the other?

+## Data
+Our dataset is the NYC street tree census from 2015 which can be accessed [here](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35) thorugh NYC OpenData Depository.

+## Notebooks